lahongloc/JobBridge/README.md

 - **📄 Manage Job Listings:** View, edit, and delete your posted job listings effortlessly.
 - **👥 View Applicants:** Access a list of applicants who have applied to your job postings.
 - **🤝 Candidate Recommendations:** Receive suggested candidates matched to your job postings through the integrated recommendation system.
-- **💬 Messaging:** Engage in direct communication with potential candidates.
 - **🔔 Recruitment Notifications:** Stay updated with notifications related to your job postings and candidate interactions.
 - **📈 Analytics & Reporting:** Access reports detailing the performance of your job listings, including applicant numbers, views, and applicant sources.
 - **🔍 CV Filtering System:** Utilize advanced filters (experience, skills, location) to identify the most suitable candidates efficiently.